-Impairment of long-lived assets and long-lived assets to be disposed of not be recoverable.
+1) Impairment of long-lived assets and long-lived assets to be disposed of

+The Company reviews long-lived assets, including intangible assets with estimable useful lives, for impairment whenever events or changes in circumstances indicate that the carrying amount of an asset may not be recoverable.
 Recoverability of assets to be held and used is measured by a comparison of the carrying amount of an asset to future discounted cash flows expected to be generated by the asset.
 If such assets are considered to be impaired, the impairment to be recognized is measured by the amount by which the carrying amount of the assets exceeds the fair value of the assets.
 Estimated fair value is generally based on either appraised value or measured by discounted estimated future cash flows.
 Assets to be disposed of are reported at the lower of the carrying amount or fair value less costs to sell.